cloudflare/workers-sdk/.changeset/violet-ducks-return.md

 "wrangler": patch
 ---

-Clarify the problem when trying to delete a KV namespace that has an invalid name.
+Display a clearer error message when when trying to delete a KV namespace with an invalid namespace-id.

 Previously, there would be a bizarre authentication error when attempting to delete a KV namespace with a name like `my-namespaceඞ`.
 Now, wrangler will validate that an ID is valid before attempting to delete it.